 What Are the Possible Reactions?

 The two types of adverse reactions that can occur with allergy shots are local and systemic.
 Common local reactions include very mild redness and swelling at the injection site, which can happen immediately or several hours after.
 A systemic reaction, which is less common, affects the entire body or a particular body system.
 They are usually mild and typically respond quickly to medications.
 Signs include increased allergy symptoms such as sneezing, a stuffy nose or hives.

-• Allergy shots are a treatment aimed at building up your tolerance to the substances that trigger your allergy symptoms.
+• Allergy immunotherapy, whether in the form of shots or tablets, works by building your tolerance to substances that trigger your allergy symptoms.